samyiin/IdentifierNameNormalization/README.md

 # Threats to Validation
 The first thing I notice, is that my framework of softword decomposition does not work for "made up words".
 Words such as "jsonify", which means change something to json format.
 Since this is a semantic parser, we are supoose to be able to identify such cases, since as human we understand this phrase.
 Or words such as "tokenizer", means the tool that tokenize something, (tokenize also is a made up word that means to convert something into tokens...).
+Other examples are "configurator", "validator".

 But my consideration here is that we are building this parser so that we can analyze the usage of natural language in my masters thesis.
 So in my thesis we didn't focus on the case of made up words in programming languages.
 Maybe this can be an interesting direction.
 But from a parsing word perspective, it is technically correct to parse jsonify to json (technical term) + ify (unidentifiable).